remoteintech/remote-jobs/company-profiles/stoneco.md

 ## Company size

-4000+ employees and constantly growing to innovate and bring solutions to our reason: the customer.
+4000+ employees and constantly growing to innovate and bring solutions to our reason for existing: the customer.

 ## Remote status

-For many teams we offer full remote options, but you can work either in offices around Brazil as partially remote depending from your team and position.
+For many teams we offer fully remote options, and for the rest you can work either in offices around Brazil or partially remote depending on your team and position.

 ## Region